 While you will most likely have to obtain the shapefile describing the landscape of and around your trapping grid (coastlines, water bodies etc.) from some external source, a polygon shapefile buffering your outermost trapping grid coordinates can easily be written in R.

 If xmin, xmax, ymin and ymax, mark the outermost x and y coordinates of your trapping grid and b is the distance you want to buffer with, load the package shapefiles (REF) and use:

+\begin{verbatim}

 xl= xmin-b